-Over 30,000 annual flowers are planted here every year, updating the design and colorways for each season.
+Over 30,000 flowers are planted around the Flower Hole every year – always differently designed with updated colorways and annuals for each season.

-I’ve always wanted to photograph it and finally had the opportunity to on Thursday during their US Senior Open media day.
+I’ve always wanted to photograph the Flower Hole and finally had the opportunity to on Thursday during their US Senior Open media day.
 It was everything I wanted it to be, with the flowers in full bloom and absolutely perfect weather.
 The only thing that would have been better is if I’d had the opportunity to shoot it during the golden hour at sunrise or sunset.

 I’ll be able to do just that Tuesday when I revisit with videographers Jeff Bertch (Instagram: @linkslandphoto), Kyle Walton (Instagram: @kylecwalton) and my buddy Scott as part of the WSGA’s “Wisconsin Captured” initiative.